jayashreejohnson/SQL-UDF-Logic-and-Stats/README.md

 # SQL Programming – User-Defined Functions for Logic & Statistics

+**Modular SQL functions built with IF, WHILE, and arithmetic operations to compute logic-based messages, averages, and variance in MySQL.**
 This project demonstrates the creation and testing of SQL user-defined functions (UDFs) to automate logic-based operations, statistical calculations, and modular workflows inside MySQL.
 It showcases control flow, loops, function chaining, and arithmetic operations.

 ---